OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 ---

-OpenCilk is an extension to the C and C++ programming language adding support for {% defn "task-parallel programming %}.
+OpenCilk is an extension to the C and C++ programming language adding support for {% defn "task-parallel programming" %}.
 It uses a modified version of the clang compiler and a user-mode work-stealing scheduler.
 At the source level, OpenCilk has five additional keywords compared to C: